Dynamic temperature control: the coolest textile trend so far

 Which problem are we solving?

 Let’s start off with a little biology.
 When people get active (or stressed out, or both), the human body has several tricks to get rid of the excess heat.
-First, it turns chemical energy into mechanical energy, which is partially transferred into heat.
+First, it turns chemical energy into mechanical energy.
+This partially transfers into heat.
 Second, the body stimulates the production of sweat, that’s released through the skin.
 It’s the evaporation of sweat which helps us to cool down evaporation.
 Evaporation requires heat from the skin to evaporate, which leads the skin to feel cool.
 However, sweat also causes discomfort.
-Clothes get wet and stick to the skin, which gets worse when the sweat and heat have nowhere to go because of hydrophilic materials.
+Clothes get wet and stick to the skin.
+This gets worse when the sweat and heat have nowhere to go because of hydrophilic materials.
 When you put it like this, it’s obvious that textile manufacturers actually hold the key to a more comfortable work-out and maybe even a more comfortable life in general.

 What needs to be done?